sst/guide/_chapters/what-is-an-arn.md

 comments_id: 86
 ---

-In the last chapter while we were looking at IAM policies we looked at how you can specify a resource using it's ARN.
+In the last chapter while we were looking at IAM policies we looked at how you can specify a resource using its ARN.
 Let's take a better look at what ARN is.

 Here is the official definition: